microsoft/cpp_client_telemetry/private/docs/data-viewer.md

 * Invoke `IDataViewerCollection::RegisterViewer(ViewerImpl)`
     * If `ViewerImpl` is not registered, register it.
-    * Else, throw duplicate viewer exception.
+    * Else, throw exception for duplicate viewer registration.

 #### Post-Registration

 * 1SDK generates an HTTP encoded packet and sends it to `IDataViewerCollection` before calling the upload method.
 * Identify all registered viewers.
-* For each viewer, asynchronously invoke `IDataViewer::ReceiveData(packet)`.
+* For each viewer, synchronously invoke `IDataViewer::ReceiveData(packet)`.

 #### Unregistering `IDataViewer`

 * Invoke `IDataViewerCollection::UnregisterViewer("ViewerImplName")`
     * If ViewerImpl is registered, unregister it.
-    * Else, throw viewer not registered exception.
+    * Else, throw exception for viewer not being registered.

 #### Unregistering all registered instances of `IDataViewer`